wsky/top-link/README.md

 ## Endpoint

 Application exposure in a node on the network.
-They can talk with each other.
+They can talk(RTT based) with each other.

 [More](doc/endpoint.md)